NMRTeamTBI/MultiNMRFit/doc/models.rst

 Once you have developed a new model, you can add it to the models folder.
 The new model will be automatically detected by MultiNMRFit.

+.. note:: The file name must start with "model_".

 Users can add additionnal custom models following this format.
 We'll provide additional information on the construction of new models soon!
 In the meantime, do not hesitate to grab us a message or open an issue in our GitHub repository, we will be happy to help!